Reactongraph/react-docker-app/README.md

   ===========================================

-Steps of Docker set-up are as follow:-
+Steps of Docker Installation set-up are as follow:-
 ---------------------------------------

 1. sudo apt-get update